 Our trip begins in historic Seville, the capital of Andaluc�a, with an 8:30am rendezvous.
 We board our private vehicle and transfer to the heart of Aracena.
-We get to know our bikes by chasing the lingering scent of jamon Ib�rico as we roll into Jabugo, the birthplace of Iberian dry-cured ham.
-We stop in legendary Jabugo for a guided tour of the cellars of Cinco Jotas, the most famous jamon in Spain.
-After our break, we continue pedaling to lovely Linares de la Sierra and take time to explore this beautiful whitewashed village (pueblos blancos).
-This afternoon we have free time to visit the ancient La Gruta de las Maravillas caves, the medieval Aracena Castle or to relax by the pool at our comfortable spa hotel.
+We stop in legendary Jabugo- the birthplace of the Iberian dry-cured ham- whose scent wafts through the town for a guided tour of the cellars of Cinco Jotas.
+After the tour, we get to know our bikes on our first ride from Cinco Jotas making our way past cork trees and chestnut forests to lovely Fuenteheridos and continuing on to Aracena.
+This afternoon we have free time to take a short walk up to the medieval Aracena Castle or relax by the pool at our comfortable spa hotel.
 This evening we meet up again for a welcome dinner.
 Lunch and dinner included.

 In the quiet countryside of Constantina in the heart of Sierra Norte de Sevilla Natural Park, we begin cycling the first of two gentle climbs.
-Our goal is the Via Verde (rails to trails path) at the old mine town of ?Cerro del Hierro.?
+Our goal is the Via Verde (rails to trails path) at the old mine town of "Cerro del Hierro."
 It?s all downhill on the dedicated cycle path to a delicious midday creekside picnic.
-After lunch, we continue the loop through the vineyards riding up a winding uphill to the small town of Cazalla de la Sierra.
-Spain?s version of the Tour de France has raced along this road, so watch for the names of professional riders painted on the asphalt.
-A well-deserved downhill brings us back down to the vineyards in the valley.
-The World Heritage Site of Cordoba is our next stop.
+After lunch, we continue riding a loop through the vineyards riding up a winding hill followed by a well-deserved downhill bringing us back to the valley and to the town of Constantina.
+After an espresso at a local caf� we?ll board our van and the World Heritage Site of Cordoba is our next stop.
 We take time to freshen up before a guided walking tour of the historical city center.
 All meals included.

 A favorite route with cyclists, today?s romp loops through the hills around Cordoba where we cycle on paved roads and enjoy the region?s splendid natural beauty.
-Hearts will soon be pumping as we take on 10.4 miles of climbing.
-Our efforts are rewarded with a scenic six mile descent to a dedicated cycling path along the Guadiato River.
-Rolling into the town of Santa Maria de Trassierra, we enjoy a refreshment before cycling along a shaded road for the last smooth uphill before descending back to Cordoba.
+Hearts will soon be pumping as we take on 7.5 miles of climbing.
+Spain?s version of the Tour de France has raced along this road, so watch for the names of professional riders painted on the asphalt.
+Our efforts are rewarded with a scenic view of Cordoba and the Guadalquivir valley.
+Rolling into the town of Santa Maria de Trassierra, we enjoy a refreshment and a nice selection of tapas for lunch before cycling along a shaded road for the last smooth uphill before descending back to Cordoba.
 The remainder of the afternoon and evening are free to explore the many sites in Cordoba.
-We recommend the Mezquita Mosque and Cathedral, a World Heritage Site, and enjoying a traditional Flamenco show.
-Breakfast included.
+We recommend the Mosque-Cathedral of C�rdoba, a World Heritage Site, and enjoying a traditional Flamenco show.
+Breakfast and lunch included.

-Our hilly loop ride to Zuheros takes us through the valleys and mountains that divided this land between the Christians and the Moors.
-We pedal past ancient castles and watchtowers that are reminders of the conflict that lasted for nearly 200 years.
-The ride follows the stunning Sierra Subbetica Natural Park and we?ll be sure to take a break in the delightful village of Zagrilla to chat with the locals.
-After lunch in the quaint town of Cabra, we cycle back to our hotel along the ?Via Verde? bike path.
-The afternoon is free to relax or explore in Zuheros, one of the most beautiful ?pueblos blancos? in this mountainous region.
+Our loop ride to Zuheros begins with a beautiful slice of scenery full of olive groves, fortified cities, watchtowers and lovely villages.
+The ride follows the stunning Sierra Subbetica Natural Park whose mountains date from the same time period as the mighty Himalayas.
+After a few climbs, we?ll take a break in the delightful village of Esparragal to chat with the locals.
+The rest of today?s epic ride of ups and downs brings us to the 1890?s train station of Luque where a picnic lunch awaits.
+After lunch we cycle back to our hotel along the ?Via Verde? bike path.
+The afternoon is free to relax or explore in Zuheros, one of the most beautiful "pueblos blancos" in this mountainous region.
 Before dinner we will meet for an olive oil tasting experience.
 All meals included.

 It?s time to say our goodbyes after breakfast at the hotel.
 We will make a stop at the Granada airport this morning, or we transfer back to Seville with our guides.

-Transfer: 3 hours.
+Transfer: 4 hours.